-The following are some really awesome literary journals I’m currently working with, have worked with or will work for soon.
+The following are some really awesome literary journals I’m currently working with or have worked with in the past.
 Please submit!

 (From the website) The Missouri Review, founded in 1978, is one of the most highly-regarded literary magazines in the United States and for the past thirty-four years we’ve upheld a reputation for finding and publishing the very best writers first.
 We are based at the University of Missouri and publish four issues each year.
 Each issue contains approximately five new stories, three new poetry features, and two essays, all of which is selected from unsolicited submissions sent from writers throughout the world.
 The Missouri Review maintains an “open submission” policy and read year round, sifting through approximately 12,000 submissions each year.
 New, emerging, and mid-career writers whose work has been published in The Missouri Review have been anthologized over 100 times in Best American Short Stories, Best American Essays, Best American Travel Writing, Best American Poetry, The O. Henry Prize Anthology, and The Pushcart Prize.